nextflow-io/nextflow/docs/getstarted.md

 (getstarted-page)=

 # Get started

- This guide covers the installation pThis guide will help you get started quickly.
+This guide will help you get started quickly.

 - Requirements
 - Installation